 I had been lucky with the Plitvice Lakes National Park the day before.
 Although it was well visited and I had to segway my way through the dreaming couples and the ipad videographers, it was still fabulous.
 A new waterfall awaited around every corner.
 A multitude of shades of blue fell upon me as far as the eye could see.
 It was a picture perfect stencil of an earthly slice of heaven.

 And Krka looked just as beautiful.
 That is, after I mentally photoshopped all the half naked people from my sight.
-Unlike with Plitvice, Krka offered the sunheated visitors a spot to dip into the cool freshness of the gentle waters.
+Unlike with Plitvice, the Krka Waterfalls offered the sunheated visitors a spot to dip into the cool freshness of the gentle waters.
 And not a few jumped at the offer and into the cold.
 It was still cold in the wet, I rather stayed out.

 Expectation vs Reality